danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/60-package-and-deploy/100-lab-12-deploy.md

 When using the CLI, you are also required to acknowledge this stack might create resources that can affect IAM permissions.
 This is done using the `--capabilities` flag, as demonstrated in the previous example.
 Read more about the possible capabilities in the [`aws cloudformation deploy` documentation](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html)

+---

+### Clean up

+Follow these steps to clean up created resources:

+1. In in the **[CloudFormation console](https://console.aws.amazon.com/cloudformation)**, select one of the stacks you have created in this lab.
+For example `cfn-workshop-nested-stack`.
+1. In the top right corner, click on **Delete**.
+1. In the pop-up window click on **Delete stack**.
+1. You can click the **refresh** button a few times until you see in the status **DELETE_COMPLETE**.
+1. Repeat for all the other stacks created in the workshop.

+---

 ## Conclusion

 Using the CLI is a powerful way to deploy CloudFormation templates.
 The `package` command simplifies the deployment of templates that use features such as nested stacks or refer to other local assets.
 The `validate` command can speed up the development of templates by catching errors more quickly.
 The `deploy` command allows you to deploy CloudFormation templates in and automated and unattended way, such as part of a CI/CD pipeline.